After this lecture, students will be able to:

-- Understand the structure of HTML documents
+- explain the structure of HTML documents

-- Learn how to use basic HTML elements
+- use basic HTML elements correctly

 BMC201 - Web Technology